PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:52:05
+Last updated: 2024-04-02 16:52:39
-Random Quote: Wisdom is found only in truth. - Johann Wolfgang von Goethe
+Random Quote: The time to repair the roof is when the sun is shining. - John F. Kennedy